MarcusHurney/quick-quantum-api/README.md

-# HackHiveAPI
+# Authentication API
-The Hack Hive API to service the web app.
+Authentication API for user login and email confirmation